tanguilp/apiac_filter_ip_blacklist/README.md

 `(Plug.Conn.t -> [String])` function returning that list of addresses
 - `exec_cond`: a `(Plug.Conn.t() -> boolean())` function that determines whether
 this filter is to be executed or not.
 Defaults to `fn _ -> true end`
-- `send_error_response`: function called when request is throttled.
+- `send_error_response`: function called when IP address is blacklisted.
 Defaults to `APISexFilterIPBlacklist.send_error_response/3`
 - `error_response_verbosity`: one of `:debug`, `:normal` or `:minimal`.
 Defaults to `:normal`